 for disabled persons only.
 Vehicles must have a disability permit displayed on the

 Owners of two or more automobiles may register all of their vehicles under the same

 permit by paying the parking fee.
 Only one automobile may be brought on campus at

 a time.
-Permit must be displayed on the vehicle that is parked on the campus.
-The
+The permit must be displayed on the vehicle that is parked on the campus.

-permit is to be displayed in accordance with the instruction for displaying the permit.
+The permit is to be displayed in accordance with the instruction for displaying the

 ARTICLE V: VIOLATIONS, ENFORCEMENT, PENALTIES, AND APPEALS